supabase-community/supabase-kt/plugins/ComposeAuth/README.md

 # Support

-Currently, Compose Auth only supports native login for Android with Google and iOS with Apple, other variations such as JS relay on fallback which by default is GoTrue-kt OAuth flow.
+Currently, Compose Auth only supports native login for Android with Google and iOS with Apple, other variations such as JS rely on fallback which by default is GoTrue-kt OAuth flow.

 To learn how you can use this plugin in your compose project, visit [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform/#readme)